GoogleCloudPlatform/pubsec-declarative-toolkit/solutions/landing-zone/README.md

         external: "${BILLING_ACCOUNT_ID?}" # kpt-set: ${billing-id}
     ```

     This will cause the project to spin up with no attached billing id and any service that requires billing to be enabled will pause deployment until billing is enabled.
 Billing can be added by a user with Billing User permission in the Billing UI.
+If you do not remove this section the project will fail to create.

     You can view the status of any deployed object by running `kubectl get gcp` when connected to the Config Controller instance.
 If an object is pending or is displaying an error you can investigate by copying the name of the object and running the describe command.